 CV Skinlabs Body Repair Lotion ($36) boasts that it will sooth irritation from post-laser hair removal and radiation burns.
 Sunburn is a doddle.
 The mostly botanical ingredients include some that are organic and, of course, CV Skinlabs’s signature complex of reishi mushroom, turmeric and alpha bisabolol.
 And there’s really nothing nasty lurking.

-Arcona Pumpkin Lotion 10% ($35 in the shop).
+Arcona Pumpkin Lotion 10% ($35).
 The 10% refers to glycolic and Arcona’s exfoliating body lotion will help fade those sun damaged areas over time.
 Arcona Pumpkin Lotion 10% tingles on application, but only lasts a few moments and my skin is not irritated by it at all.
 It is great for clarifying dry skin, smoothing wrinkles, fading freckles and sun spots.
 Read Ann’s review of how Arcona Pumpkin Lotion 10% helped her post summer sun damage.

 La Vie Celeste Restorative Exfoliating Gel Mask ($60 in the shop).
 This mask has 5% glycolic is gentle enough for most sensitive skin types whilst still being effective.
 The glycolic's brightening and smoothing effects are given a helping hand by exfoliating bamboo grains, licorice and bearberry extract, which is loaded with alpha arbutin a natural (safer) hydroquinone.
 Read Kelley’s review of La Vie Celeste Exfoliating Gel Mask and my review